 - Infectious diseases including and malaria and anti-malarials

 - Biography; medical and non-medical

 New materials are purchased to maintain diversity, but also to reflect current research interests of members - currently tropical, colonial (particularly Indian), military and naval medicine, plus the history of nursing.

 Full details of the Bodleian Libraries' History of Medicine Collection Policy can be downloaded as a PDF.

-We also have a small collection of photographs of a World War Two blood transfusion service and some glass slides of colonial health care.
-The Unit holds a number of reports and other grey literature, which is not listed on SOLO.
+The Library holds a number of reports and other grey literature, which is not listed on SOLO.
 The Library is currently updating the handlist of this material.
 Please contact us for more information about these collections.

 Please use our online book recommendation form to suggest titles for the library to purchase.

 To discuss the purchase of a new e-resource for history, please contact the Bodleian History Librarian (email@example.com) in the first instance, as substantial costs are often involved and discussions with providers are possibly already taking place.

 In general, donations are very welcome, although the Library reserves the right to dispose of donated books should they no longer be required.
 If you consider your donation of books to be appropriate for the History of Medicine Library collection, then please contact the Library.

 Two classification schemes are used in the History of Medicine Library: Library of Congress Classification and National Library of Medicine Classification.
 Both schemes are subject-based, which means they can be browsed easily.
 The classification schemes determine the order the books are shelved in and provide the shelfmark (also called a call number or class mark) given on the spine of each book and in the SOLO library catalogue.